OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:13

-Be on the alert, stand firm in the faith, act like men, be strong.
+Be watchful, stand firm in the faith, be courageous, be strong.

 ## 1 Corinthians 16:14